quiver-team/quiver-feature/examples/mag240m/README.md

 # Hardware configurations

-We have 2 machines, each have 377G memory and they are connected by 100Gbps IB.
+We have 2 machines, each have 377G memory and they are connected with 100Gbps IB.
 Running training script will consume around 256GB memory.